On the Kodaira dimension of the moduli space of hyperelliptic curves with marked points: Preliminaries

 \section{Preliminaries}

-In this section we want to recall some well known facts about the hyperelliptic locus $\hg \subset \mg$, its compactification $\Hg\subset \Mg$ and its rational Picard group.
-We will use the isomorphism of coarse moduli spaces $\Hg\simeq \Mrat /S_{2g+2}$ (see \cite{al}) to compute its canonical divisor.
+In this section we want to recall some well known facts about the hyperelliptic locus $\hg \subset \mg$, its compactification $\Hg\subset \Mg$ and its rational divisor class group.
+We will use the isomorphism of coarse moduli spaces $\Hg\simeq \Mrat:=\M_{0,2g+2}/S_{2g+2}$ (see \cite{al}) to compute its canonical divisor.

 We begin by recalling some basic facts about hyperelliptic curves.
 A hyperelliptic curve of genus $g$ is a smooth curve of genus $g$ admitting a degree 2 morphism to $\mathbb{P}^1$ which by the Hurwitz formula will be ramified in exactly $2g+2$ points.
 The map induces an involution called the hyperelliptic involution.
 The $2g+2$ ramification points, i.e. the fixed points of the hyperelliptic involution, are called Weierstra\ss \ points.
 A stable hyperelliptic curve is a stable curve admitting a degree 2 morphism to a stable rational curve.
 The induced involution is also called hyperelliptic involution.
 In both cases the degree 2 morphism is unique and the (stable) hyperelliptic curve can be recovered from its $2g+2$ branch points.